 Unless, of course, you’re sure that the accounts payable clerk and the machinist on the plant floor limit their knowledge to their assigned tasks.

-Mike Kohler is a member of the online faculty of Purdue’s online Master of Science in Communication degree program.
-The program can be completed in just 10 courses (20 months) and covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.
+Interested in earning an online Communication degree?
+The online Master of Science in Communication program offered by Purdue University can be completed in just 10 courses (20 months) and covers numerous topics critical for advancement in the communication industry.

 About the Author